 In an SDDC, the security of the environment depends on the validity and trust of the management certificates.
 As a best practice, you replace management certificates in the following cases:

-When the attributes related to a certificate change, for example, the host name or organization name.
+- When the attributes related to a certificate change.

 The certificate replacement process consists of the following phases: